nitaybz/homebridge-sensibo-ac/README.md

 - Navigate to `http://<your_homebridge_instance>/settings` in your browser (`Homebridge Settings`)
 - Scroll down and click the right hand button next to `Remove Single Cached Accessory`
-- From the list presented, click to remove the desired Accessory
+- From the list presented, click to remove the desired accessory
-- Restart Homebridge, hopefully the Accessory will then be re-added correctly from the API response
+- Restart Homebridge, hopefully the accessory will then be re-added correctly from the API response!

-Note: The Accessory may need to be moved back to the correct room in the Apple Home app once re-added.
+Note: The accessory may need to be moved back to the correct room in the Home app once re-added.

 ### Raising an Issue